 Anglican Watch

-Molly James and other national officers of the Episcopal Church continue to ignore sexual harassment and retaliation by Bishop George Sumner
+Top officers of the Episcopal Church continue to ignore sexual harassment and retaliation by Bishop George Sumner

 Episcopal Church officials ignore sexual harassment

 More than two years ago, Anglican Watch editor Eric Bonetti and another individual filed Title IV clergy disciplinary complaints against Dallas bishop George Sumner.
-The original filed by Bonetti was received by Bishop Todd Ousley, then the national intake officer for bishops, via email, who acknowledged receipt of the complaint.
+The original complaint filed by Bonetti was received by Bishop Todd Ousley, then the national intake officer for bishops, via email, who acknowledged receipt of the complaint.
 When that sailed off into oblivion, multiple follow-ups were sent, including to national intake officer Barb Kempf.

 To date, the church has taken no action to address the complaint.
 That is unethical and undercuts the church’s claim to any moral authority.